 Key 1: Optimize Your Profile Page

-The first step is to work on your profile page.
-You need to create a page that's conducive to engagement.
+The first step to better social media engagement is to work on your profile page.
+You need to create a page that’s conducive to engagement.
 In addition to the content you share and the interactions you have with your audience, your profile itself will play a major role.

 First, your profile should recognizably be you.
 At a glance, a visitor should understand clearly who you are and what your business does.
 Make it glaringly obvious.
 Use your real name and a real picture of you.
 For best results, include a picture of your smiling face that is clear and taken at a close enough distance for clarity, but not too close.

 Your profile will have a bio that allows you to give more details.
 While the basics of your profile will give an at-a-glance big picture view, this part of your profile will allow you to explain more.
 Focus on explaining not only what you do but how what you do benefits others.

 A good way to write your bio is to choose just a few important facts to highlight for your audience.
 Start off with what you do and how it benefits others.
 Then, cover your three or so greatest achievements or things that make you unique.
 Try to remember what good things customers or clients have said about you, and emphasize them here.
 You want to sell yourself through this bio, but also keep it as factual and relevant as possible.